ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 ### Build a new tree

-Now that we've isolated the valid case, we can use the builder `b.stringLiteral()` to replace a part of the tree.
+Now that we've isolated the valid case, we can use `b.stringLiteral()` (a builder) to replace a part of the tree, i.e. to rename the test module.

 Again, try using the error message in the console to find out how to update the tree.
 (This is not easy!)
 If done correctly, the output file at the bottom-right corner will show a new name for the test module.